 The Marlay Group members – named after Charles Brinsley Marlay, one of the Museum’s greatest benefactors – occupy a very special place in the Museum, and this is recognised by invitations to a programme of friendly and exclusive social and cultural activities – including private views, study trips abroad, behind-the-scenes tours, visits to museums, exhibitions and private collections, and much more.
 The Museum’s need for your support has never been greater.
 We very much hope that you will consider joining the Marlay Group, and help the Fitzwilliam Museum to flourish as a place of knowledge, inspiration and beauty.

 From £1350 a year, patronage is a great way of supporting the Museum and developing your knowledge of historical and contemporary art in a welcoming and social environment.

 US tax payers may wish to support the Museum via Cambridge in America, a 501(c) (3) tax-exempt organization (recognised by the U.S. Internal Revenue Service).

 Development Office The Fitzwilliam Museum Trumpington Street Cambridge CB2 1RB

 Tel.: +44 (0)1223 332 933

-We are committed to protecting our supporter’s personal information and being transparent about what information we hold.
-Your data is used by us for event organisation, supporter relations, and for fundraising.
-Please read the University's full data protection statement at alumni.cam.ac.uk/data-protection and the Fitzwilliam Museum Development Trust’s Privacy Notice.
+We are committed to protecting your personal information and being transparent about what information we hold.
+Your data is used by us for supporter relations, events and for fundraising.
+We are a department of the University of Cambridge.
+Please read our full data protection statement here: https://alumni.cam.ac.uk/data-protection.